-This report contains two testimonies from the same pushback from Bulgaria to Turkey that occurred on the 8th of June, 2021.
+This report contains two testimonies describing the same pushback from Bulgaria to Turkey that occurred on the 8th of June, 2021.

 The respondent is a 33-year-old Syrian man.
 He was traveling in a group with 16 other people from both Syria and Palestine, including eight women and three small children.
-They crossed into Bulgaria via a border fence near Hamzabeyli and walked for about three kilometres through a forest when they were stopped by two officers wearing sage green uniforms with Bulgarian writing on their chests and Bulgarian flags on their sleeves.
+They crossed into Bulgaria via a border fence near Hamzabeyli and walked for about three kilometres through a forest.
+Then, according to the respondent, they were stopped by two officers wearing sage green uniforms with Bulgarian writing on their chests and Bulgarian flags on their sleeves.
 One of the officers was also wearing a balaclava.
 The respondent said, “They saw us and came to where we were hiding.”

 The officers spoke Turkish and English to the group and Bulgarian to each other.
 They told the group, “money: no problem.
 No money: big problem.”
 Then, the respondent recalled: